Oil gains on Iraqi violence; bonds steady on safety bid

 | NEW YORK

-While the fighting in Iraq damped global equity markets, merger activity and strong U.S. economic data offset downward pressure on Wall Street, where stocks closed slightly higher.
+Fighting in Iraq damped global equity markets, although merger activity and strong U.S. economic data offset downward pressure on Wall Street, where stocks advanced slightly.

 Investor unease hit the Nikkei early in the day as Tokyo suffered its biggest fall in a month, while European shares were in the red for the third time in four days.

-Russian natural gas exporter Gazprom cut supplies to Ukraine after Kiev missed a deadline to pay its gas debts in a dispute that could disrupt supplies to the rest of Europe.
+Russian natural gas exporter Gazprom reduced supplies to Ukraine after Kiev failed to meet a deadline to pay its gas debts in a dispute that could disrupt supplies to the rest of Europe.

 "There was a reasonable flight-to-quality bid overnight with the developments in Iraq and Gazprom, so global equities were under a fair amount of pressure and that gave a bid to longer-dated Treasuries," said Ian Lyngen, senior government bond trader at CRT Capital in Stamford, Connecticut.